FIFA Club World Cup records and statistics: List of participating clubs of the FIFA Club World Cup

-Hussein El Shahat has the record number of games played in the FIFA Club World Cup, taking part in 12 matches.

 All-time top 10 FIFA Club World Cup table

 The following is a list of the top ten clubs with the most points gained in the FIFA Club World Cup.
 The clubs are primarily ranked by their points gained, on a basis of three points for a win, one for a draw and no points for a loss.

+Players

+Most appearances

+Players in bold text are still active as of the 2025 FIFA Club World Cup.